Rhea Seehorn as 'Carol' in Pluribus

 Release date: 8 July 2022

 Imagine you were sentenced to 10 years in a maximum security prison with no opportunity for parole.
 Okay, now imagine that you’re given the opportunity to have that sentence completely wiped and be set free: all you need to do is befriend a serial killer and get them to confess to more murders.
-It sounds like a Hollywood set up, but it actually happened.
+It sounds like a Hollywood set-up, but it actually happened.

 That’s the basic premise of Black Bird, a story in which Jimmy Keene is given one chance at freedom.
 All he has to do is get serial killer Larry Hall to talk before anyone finds out he’s an informant, which ends up being a more complicated affair than anyone expected.

-It’s a chilling tale based on autobiographical novel In with the Devil: A Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption written by the real-life James Keene, who was actually an FBI informant and really did enter a prison for the criminally insane to elicit a confession out of a murderer.
+It’s a chilling tale based on the autobiographical novel In with the Devil: A Fallen Hero, a Serial Killer, and a Dangerous Bargain for Redemption, written by the real-life James Keene, who was actually an FBI informant and really did enter a prison for the criminally insane to elicit a confession out of a murderer.

-3. Slow Horses
+4. Slow Horses

 IMDB rating: 8.3